 - Joshua Charlat, Board Chair, Camp Ramah in Canada

-Please welcome the participants in the pilot cohort of LEAP!
+Please welcome the participants in Cohort 2 of LEAP!

 The training will be delivered in 3 two-day sessions with calls and video conferences in between.